jtransc/jtransc/README.md

 -------

 # What is this?

-Jtransc is AOT (an ahead of time compiler) that compiles .class and .jar files into a target executable file bundling all the required dependencies in a single file and without requiring a jitter or an external runtime.
+Jtransc (Java Trans Compiler) is an AOT (an ahead of time compiler) that compiles .class and .jar files into a target executable file bundling all the required dependencies in a single file and without requiring a jitter or an external runtime.
-At this point it generates: flash swf files, javascript

-# Name meaning?
-Jtransc - Java Trans Compiler
+Initially it generated as3 and javascript, but now there is just a target: haxe.
+Haxe allows to target js, as3, c++, c#, java and python.
+And runs on desktop, browsers and mobile.

+The aim of this project is to bring high productivity of Kotlin (JVM language) to the high portable haxe platform and other direct targets in the future.
+It already supports some APIs and out of the box plain Java reflection API.

+The initial focus is for jvm6, kotlin, haxe and games.
+But it will get better in the future supporting newer jvm versions, and other use cases like frontend and backend applications.

+There is a module called jtransc-rt-core, that could be included in any project (using or not using jtransc).
+That provides in jtransc package, specific annotations, rendering, fast memory access and asynchronous APIs, that will use jtransc features when compiling using jtransc.

-# How to use?
+# How to use it?

+You can found examples here [jtransc/jtransc-examples](https://github.com/jtransc/jtransc-examples).
+*Please note* that it is possible that you will have to `mvn install` jtransc (this project) before packaging examples if has been not uploaded to sonatype already.

 ## Plain:
 ```